CS5008-khoury-lionelle/TeamActivities/Module12/README.md

 * Take a moment to discuss the differences in speeds, what are some major points of difference between the different implementations of Dijkstra's algorithm?
 * Did the differences go away (mostly) in a certain situation?
-  * If so, what triggered that (think in respect to edges)
+  * If so, what triggered that (think in respect to edges)?

 ## Research